miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | VPC Flow Logs              | Network traffic logs                                                         |
 | Client VPN                 | OpenVPN connection from your computer into your VPC                          |

+- Security Groups deny all traffic by default.
+Only allow rules
+- A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic.

 ### On-Premises Connection
 ![on-premises](https://github.com/miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/blob/main/images/aws-vpc-on-premises.png)